 Did you know that Waiheke is home to more than 100 kilometres of walking track ranging from the easy peasy stroll to the more challenging hours-long hikes?
 There’s a network all over the island which allow you to strike off into the great unknown and discover breathtaking views from all angles.

 Zip Through The Trees

-See the island from an exhilaratingly different angle as you whistle along on zip lines over vineyards and trees and with the famous Auckland skyline in the background with Eco Zip Adventures.
+See the island from an exhilaratingly different angle as you whistle along on zip lines over vineyards and trees with the famous Auckland skyline in the background at Eco Zip Adventures.
 There are zip lines of differing intensity for you to enjoy on the island—the steepest line will see you pelting along at 50km an hour.
 Not for the faint of heart.
 Afterwards take a stroll through the ancient forest and discover more about the flora and fauna that call this beautiful island home.

 Channel Your Inner Hunger Games Persona

 Head to Wild On Waiheke for ‘the most fun you can have with your clothes on’ to hone your Hunger Games skills.
 Try your hand at archery and laser clay bird shooting amongst the vines, nabbing eternal bragging rights with your crew.
 But the competition need not end there, why not order a platter and get stuck into the free options on offer such as petanque, giant chess and volleyball.
 We can’t go past a good game of Californian sandbags and noughts and crosses.
 Alternatively, you’ll be well within your rights to take a relaxing break on a bean bag, and why not, we say.

 Sail Around The Island